bhargavkartik/Volume-Visualization/README.md

-# 2IMV20-Volvis
+# Volvis - Volume Visualization

 Source code of the implementation of the volume visualization assignment.

-Link to Report in Overleaf - https://www.overleaf.com/project/5fa94ee366b8bfc45d09e3f4